AKSW/SlideWiki/README.md

 =========
 REQUIREMENTS

-1. Apache
+1. Apache 2.2 or higher
 2. PHP 5.3 (for now the PHP 5.4 and upper versions cause bugs)
-3. MySQL
+3. MySQL 5.5 or higher

 =========
 INSTALLATION GUIDE

-1. Download and extract SlideWiki.zip
+1. Download and extract SlideWiki
-2. Configure Apache
-3. Configure PHP
-4. Create an empty database
+2. Create an empty database
-5. Import slidewiki.sql.zip in the database
+3. Import slidewiki.sql.zip in the recently created database
+4. Configure config.php

+Copy the config.php-example file to config.php.

+Change the configuration accordingly to your database and site settings.

+Be sure to grant ALL privileges to slidewiki database for the user specified in config.php

+5. Check the configuration.

+For now the index page of slidewiki should be already shown.

+However, you will probably need to configure your Apache and PHP installations before SlideWiki will be ready to use.

+5. Configure Apache

+To work properly, SlideWiki requires next modules to be enabled:
+-
+-
+-
+-
+-
+-
+-
+-

-6. Configure config.php
+6. Configure PHP

+To work properly, SlideWiki requires php_curl and php_tidy modules to be enabled.